Run MCP servers

 See Secrets management to learn how to manage secrets in ToolHive.

-Mount a local directory
+Mount a local file or directory

 Some MCP servers require additional arguments to run correctly.
 You can pass